Pharmr/almace-scaffolding/_app/_pages/about.md

 # With Pharmr, we make it easy to manage your maintenance or continuation therapy online;
 <br>
 ☺ Get, refill, reorder and easily switch between drugs of the same class
-☺ Each protocol run by a specialist who intimately knows your condition and medications ☺ Cruise indefinitely on your Humira, Byktarvi or Lispro without ever missing a beat
+☺ Each protocol run by a specialist who knows your condition and medications ☺ Cruise indefinitely on your Humira, Byktarvi or Lispro without ever missing a beat
 ☺ Do other things and stop worry about your meds